n3554/n3554/n3554_a_parallel_algorithms_library.2.novel.md

     4. `prefix_sum_0` is defined to be `init`.
 XXX this definition does not include init in A or B

-    The algorithm's execution is parallelized as determined by `exec`.
+    The execution of the second and fourth algorithms is parallelized as determined by `exec`.

 2. *Returns:* The end of the resulting range beginning at `result`.